– What Mountainbike.

 They earn a full time living by making your riding experience the very best it can be.

-Head guide Sam, as president of European guide organisation EO-MTBing, is one of the most experienced mountain bike guides in the world.
+Head guide Sam, as founding president of European guide organisation EO-MTBing, is one of the most experienced mountain bike guides in the world.

 No gap-year kids here, just mature professionals with a passion and drive based solely around your safety and enjoyment.
 Each day we’ll talk through the options with you and help you pick the best trail for that day.

 It might involve a free uplift or a helping chairlift.
 The idea is that you’ll always be doing the sort of riding you love best at the sort of pace you love best, even when the group as a whole has differing aspirations on these fronts.